ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-The field set syntax `@computed(fields: "first second")` directive is supported as an alias of the Apollo Federation `@computed` counterpart.
-Counterparts of the other Federation directives are as follows:
+Type merging generally maps to Federation concepts as follows:

-- `@key`: type merging is fully decentralized with no concept of an "origin" service.
-Required field selections are resolved from any number of services guided entirely by availability.
-The closest thing to a key is the type-wide selection set within the merged type configuration.
+- `@key`: type merging's closest analog is the type-level `selectionSet` specified in merged type configuration.
+Unlike Federation though, merging is fully decentralized with no concept of an "origin" service.
+- `@requires`: directly comperable to type merging's `@computed` directive.
+However, merging is decentralized and may resolve required fields from any number of services.
-- `@external`: similarly, type merging expects types to only implement fields they provide.
+- `@external`: type merging implicitly expects types in each service to only implement the fields they provide.
-- `@provides`: type merging implicitly handles multiple services implementing the same fields and automatically selects as many requested fields as possible from as few services as possible.
-Sub-objects available within a visited service are automatically selected.
+- `@provides`: type merging implicitly handles multiple services implementing the same fields, and automatically selects as many requested fields as possible from as few services as possible.
+Available sub-objects within a visited service are automatically selected.

 ## Custom merge resolvers